hannasage/react-toolbelt/README.md

 # Tools

 ### Coming soon:
-- `usePaginator`: a hook that supplies state and functions for paging through a cursor-based paginated api
 - `ControllerContext`: a context template that is set up to handle cgi parameters as state, and consumes the `useEndpoint` hook to update API responses as variables change; this is great for hooking up a filter selection component with a results display.